salesforce-ux/stylelint-sds/packages/slds-linter/README.md

 - `npx @salesforce-ux/slds-linter lint:components` - Runs the ESlint rules on your HTML/CMP files and outputs issues.
 - `npx @salesforce-ux/slds-linter fix`: Attempts to automatically fix violations.
 - `npx @salesforce-ux/slds-linter report`: Generates a SARIF report for static analysis.
 - `npx @salesforce-ux/slds-linter emit`: Generates ESLint and Stylelint configuration files in the root directory.
-These configuration files are then utilized by the respective extensions to enable the display of squiggly lines over errors and warnings in the code, helping to easily identify and resolve issues.

 #### Options available with each command